devab2081/ethical-hacking-learning-daily-log/Day-12/explain.md

-# Simple Explanation – Day 12
+# Penetration Testing – Simple Explanation (Day 12)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What is Penetration Testing?
--
+Penetration testing is a controlled security test that checks how attackers might exploit vulnerabilities.

-## Why is it important?
+## Why is it Used?
--
+It helps organizations understand the real impact of security weaknesses.

-## How it is used in security?
+## How is It Different from Vulnerability Assessment?
--
+- Vulnerability assessment finds issues
+- Penetration testing tests the impact

+## Important Rule
+Penetration testing must always be authorized and legal.